 - Select the desired slot, and the source guitar sound will now emulate the guitar you’ve previously saved there.

 If a picture is worth a thousand words, then a video is surely worth a million.
-Since I don’t have a multi-camera set up here at Cygnus, here’s a nicely done demo of this pedal’s operation from the “Riffs, Beards & Gear” channel on YouTube (373K subscribers):
+Since I don’t have a multi-camera set up here at Cygnus, here’s a nicely done demo of this pedal’s operation from the “Riffs, Beards & Gear” channel on YouTube (384K subscribers as of this writing):